massalabs/massa/docs/technical-doc/storage.md

 Consensus and Graph only manage blocks.

-Each block managed by `Consensus/Graph` ia accompanied by its specific instance of `Storage` that owns local references to:
+Each block managed by `Consensus/Graph` ia accompanied by its specific instance of `Storage` that owns references to:
 * the block itself
 * the endorsements contained in the block
 * the operations contained in the block
 * the parents of the block (when available)
 That way, dropping the block's `Storage` instance allows dropping references to all its dependencies at the same time.

 Full blocks are sent to `Consensus` through `ConsensusCommandSender::send_block(block_id, slot, block_storage)`.
-The provided `block_storage: Storage` needs to own local references to the block itself, along with its operations and endorsements, but not necessarily its parents as they might not be available in the global shared block store yet.
+The provided `block_storage: Storage` needs to own references to the block itself, along with its operations and endorsements, but not necessarily its parents as they might not be available in the global shared block store yet.
 Note that providing `block_id` allows making sure that we are extracting the target block from the provided `block_storage` and not any of its dependency blocks.

 When `Consensus` manages to add the block to the graph, it adds the references to the block's parents to the block's `Storage` instance, and calls `ProtocolCommandSender::integrated_block(block.id, block.storage.clone())` for `Protocol` to propagate the block.